AmbiqAI/heartkit/docs/modes/export.md

 ## <span class="sk-h2-span">Arguments </span>

-The following table lists the parameters that can be used to configure the export mode.
-Once converted, the TFLM header file will be copied to location specified by `tflm_file`.
-The `threshold` flag can be used to set the model's output threshold.
-The `use_logits` flag can be used to set the model's output to use logits or softmax.

---8<-- "assets/modes/export-params.md"
+Please refer to [HKExportParams](../modes/configuration.md#hkexportparams) for the list of arguments that can be used with the `evaluate` command.